Max Strus NBA Playoffs Player Props: Heat vs. Bucks

 Max Strus Insights vs. the Bucks

-- The Bucks give up 44.2 rebounds per game, ranking 20th in the NBA.
+- Allowing 44.2 rebounds per contest, the Bucks are the 20th-ranked team in the league.

-- The Bucks are the fifth-ranked team in the NBA, giving up 23.9 assists per contest.
+- Allowing 23.9 assists per contest, the Bucks are the fifth-ranked team in the NBA.

-- In terms of 3-pointers, the Bucks have conceded 12.1 makes per game, 11th in the NBA.
+- The Bucks are the 11th-ranked squad in the league at allowing threes, conceding 12.1 made 3-pointers per game.

 Max Strus vs. the Bucks